-Before submitting a petition you should first check with your local councillor or with us to see if we are already acting on your concerns and that we are the most appropriate body to receive your petition as sometimes your petition may be more appropriate for another public body such as the county council.
+Before submitting a petition you should first check with your local councillor or with us to see if we are already acting on your concerns and that we are the most appropriate body to receive your petition.
+Sometimes your petition may be more appropriate for another public body such as the county council.

 All petitions sent or presented to us will receive an acknowledgement within ten working days of receipt.
 This acknowledgement will set out what we plan to do with the petition.

 Paper petitions can be sent to the Committee Services Team.

 Petitions can also be presented to a meeting of the Full Council, Cabinet, Lake Administration Committee, Licensing and Licensing Regulatory Committees or the Overview and Scrutiny Committee.

 If you would like to present your petition a meeting, or would like your Councillor to present it on your behalf, please contact the Committee Services Team in writing or by email at least ten working days before the meeting.
 If you would like to discuss this please contact the Committee Services Team and we will talk you through the process.

 Anyone who lives, works or studies in the District of South Lakeland, including under-18s, can sign or organise a petition.